L-Sherry/Localize-me/Documentation.md

 directory.
 Examples are thus `database.json`, `maps/rhombus-square-view.json`
 or `lang/sc/gimmicks.en_US.json`.

+As an exceptions, DLC files under `assets/extension` are relative to `assets/`, so their `file_path` always begins with `extension/`.
+For example, the `file_path` of the file `assets/extension/flying-frobbit/flying-frobbit.json` would be `extension/flying-frobbit/flying-frobbit.json`.

 for lang files, there are two ways to way to refers to them, since they contains the locale in use.
 If e.g. you are defining the `nl_NL` locale and `from_locale` is set to `de_DE`, then Localize-Me will first look for